jlwalkerlg/blog/content/posts/philosophy/schopenhauer-on-happiness.md

 ---
-title: "Schopenhauer on Happiness"
+title: Schopenhauer on Happiness
-date: "2020-05-10T13:53:00Z"
+date: 2020-05-10T13:53:00Z
 categories:
 - Philosophy
 tags:
 - schopenhauer
 ---

+ >
-> _Happiness consists in a frequent repetition of pleasure._
+ > *Happiness consists in a frequent repetition of pleasure.*

-_The Essays of Arthur Schopenhauer: the Wisdom of Life_ comprise Schopenhauer's reflections on "how to lead a happy existence" — one which "would be decidedly preferable to non-existence; implying that we should cling to it for its own sake, and not merely from the fear of death."
+*The Essays of Arthur Schopenhauer: the Wisdom of Life* comprise Schopenhauer's reflections on "how to lead a happy existence" — one which "would be decidedly preferable to non-existence; implying that we should cling to it for its own sake, and not merely from the fear of death."

-Paradoxically, he begins by conceding that his own philosophical system, laid out in _The World as Will and Representation_, denies that such an existence could possibly exist.
-For to live is to strive endlessly in order to satisfy an insatiable _will to life_.
+Paradoxically, he begins by conceding that his own philosophical system, laid out in *The World as Will and Representation*, denies that such an existence could possibly exist.
+For to live is to strive endlessly in order to satisfy an insatiable *will to life*.
 Being insatiable, humans are by nature bound to be always unsatisfied, and even in achieving our goals we only create an empty space in which the ever-present will to life is plagued by boredom.

 Nevertheless he continues, but not without remarking that "in elaborating the scheme of a happy existence, I have had to make a complete surrender of the higher metaphysical and ethical standpoint to which my own theories lead; and everything I shall say here will to some extent rest upon a compromise; in so far, that is, as I take the common standpoint of every day, and embrace the error which is at the bottom of it."